devices-lab/pro2-kicad-tutorial/README.md

 ![solder:bit Gamepad](./media/project/main.png "A render of an unfinished solder:bit Gamepad")

 In this tutorial, your task is to complete the design of the solder:bit Gamepad!
 The design is missing several buttons, LEDs, and passive components (resistors and capacitors).
-Help @mac-aron finish the design before he sends it off to the PCB manufacturer!
+Help us finish the design before we send it off to the PCB manufacturer!

 The solder:bit Gamepad is a kit for learning to solder with surface-mount (SMT) components.
 You can find out more about the solder:bit Gamepad in [this GitHub repository](https://github.com/devices-lab/solderbit-gamepad).